Last updated on 5 May 2023

 As patients in this group have risk factors that may predispose them to cardiovascular events during physical activity, exercise pre-participation assessment by their enrolled doctor is recommended.
 Refer to the Physical Activity Recommendation Process (PARP) workflow.

 For patients with poorly-controlled chronic diseases, the focus of treatment should be the proper management of their chronic diseases.
 GPs should work with other members of their care teams to achieve this.
-GPs may wish the contact their PCN HQs for support from care teams who can counsel patients on diet, exercise and other lifestyle modifications which can contribute to both improved chronic disease and weight management.
+GPs may wish to contact their PCN HQs for support from care teams who can counsel patients on diet, exercise and other lifestyle modifications which can contribute to both improved chronic disease management and weight management.
 Patients with poorly controlled chronic diseases should also be monitored more closely by the care team to ensure the safety and adherence to the management regime.
-Where clinically relevant and beyond the capabilities of the PCN, GPs and/or their PCN teams may seek support for their patients from other available sources (e.g. community / primary care resources, cluster support) for the management of poorly controlled chronic conditions or weight-related issues.
+Where clinically relevant and beyond the capabilities of the PCN, GPs and/or their PCN teams may seek support for their patients from other available sources (e.g. community/primary care resources, cluster support) for the management of poorly controlled chronic conditions or weight-related issues.

 “Red" segment

-As patients in this group have significant risk factors that will predispose them to cardiovascular events during physical activity, exercise pre-participation assessment by a doctor is recommended.
+As patients in this group have significant risk factors that predispose them to cardiovascular events during physical activity, an exercise pre-participation assessment by a doctor is recommended.
 Refer to the Physical Activity Recommendation Process (PARP) workflow.

 1. Age:

-• 18 to 65
+• 18 to 65 years

-2. BMI / health status:
+2. BMI/health status:

-• BMI 32.5 to <37.5 (for patients with comorbidities) and
+• BMI 32.5 to 37.5 (for patients with comorbidities) and

-• BMI ≥ 37.5 (for patients with or without comorbidities)
+• BMI ≥37.5 (for patients with or without comorbidities)

 Medication1

 Medications should not be prescribed for cosmetic reasons and should be used as an adjunct to lifestyle modification.
-Consider referring to a Specialist for shared care if medications are indicated.
-Medications licensed for obesity in Singapore include Phentermine, Orlistat, Liraglutide and Contrave.
+Consider referring to a specialist for shared care if medications are indicated.
+Medications licensed for obesity in Singapore include Phentermine, Orlistat, Liraglutide, and Contrave.

 Indications for prescribing medications for obesity:

-BMI ≥30 kg/m2 with or without obesity-related complications or risk factors OR When BMI is 27.5 – 29.9 kg/m2 among Asians with co-morbidities or complications of obesity such as hypertension, Type 2 Diabetes Mellitus.
+• When BMI is 27.5 – 29.9 kg/m2 among Asians with co-morbidities or complications of obesity such as hypertension, or DM.

 Surgery